chefgs/terraform-provider-example/README.md

 ## What is this repo contains?

-This is a Terraform provider name `example` - built using the Terraform Plugin Framework.
+This is a Terraform provider named *`example`* - built using the Terraform Plugin Framework.
 It demonstrates how to implement a custom provider with resources using modern Terraform development practices.

 ## Requirements